Haileygu99/Haileygu99/README.md

 ## Hello, I am Hailey Gu 👋

-🔭 I am a research technician at the Ye Lab at Imperial College London.
+🔭 I am currently working on 3D Bioprinting and Deep Neural Networks.

- - 🌱 My current research focuses on characterising the distinct aggregate species found in different neurodegenerative disorders through quantitative image analysis approaches.
+ - 🌱 My previous research focuses on characterising the distinct aggregate species found in different neurodegenerative disorders through quantitative image analysis approaches.

 <!--
 **Haileygu99/Haileygu99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.